DOOMReboot/PixelPusher/README.md

 # PixelPusher - SDL Software Rendering Tutorial - 2D Game

-PixelPusher demonstrates how to display randomly colored pixels in a window with SDL
+PixelPusher demonstrates a very fast way to display randomly colored pixels in a window with SDL